joelvaneenwyk/alt-snap-windows/AltSnap.md

 ### AltDrag 1.45

-- New: Now the `ScrollLockState` option in the [Input] section of the ini file can be set to 3 to enable AltDrag only when Scroll Lock is off.
+- New: Now the `ScrollLockState` option in the `[Input]` section of the ini file can be set to 3 to enable AltDrag only when <kbd>Scroll Lock</kbd> is off.
 - Fixed: Now the `SWP_NOSIZE` and flag is used when simply moving a window.
   This prevents rolled windows from partially unrolling.
-Also the `SWP_ASYNCWINDOWPOS` flag was added where applicable and this fixes an ugly Win 10 bug that would changes the borders of some moved window.
+Also, the `SWP_ASYNCWINDOWPOS` flag was added where applicable and this fixes an ugly Win 10 bug that would change the borders of some moved window.
-- Fixed: When using maximizing a window by snapping to the top, it would sometime prevent further movement when FullWin=0.
+- Fixed: When using maximizing a window by snapping to the top, it would sometime prevent further movement when `FullWin=0`.
 - Fixed a last minute bug introduced in 1.44 that would restore rolled windows as soon as you moved them.
 - Fixed: Now when AltDrag is suspended with the Scroll lock state option,